adamsilver/fdpb/01-Register.md

 </div>
 ```

-Here we've used the `aria-describedby` attribute to connect the hint to the field by referencing the `id`.
-Whilst this has visual and audibe parity with a label, this solution is not created equal.
+It uses the `aria-describedby` attribute to connect the hint to the field by referencing its `id`.
+Whilst this has visual and audibe parity with a label, this solution is not the same.
 Crucially, the first rule of ARIA is *Don't use ARIA*.
 The specification states:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.

-This is important and it's not a merely an academic endeavour.
-In this case, a `label` gives users a better experience with less effort.
-It's better because  placing the hint inside the label further increases the hit area.
-ARIA is for assistive technology, not for browser behaviour.
-It's less effort because the semantics the label provides the behaviour automatically.
+This is not a merely an academic endeavour.
+A `<label>`, in this case, gives users a better experience with less effort, because it has broader support and a larger hit area.

 ## Float labels